GraceBowles/refernce-website/README.md

 20. What is the difference between display: flex and display: grid?
 Display: flex is used for layout in one dimension in a row or column.
 Display: grid is used for two-dimensional layout in rows and columns at the same time.

 21. What sub-property we use to divide elements in CSS Grid properties?
+The sub-property we use to divide elements in CSS Grid properties is <div>.

 22. What unit we use to fractionally divide the element width in CSS Grid property and what are others unit we can use alternatively?
 (Write a code example)
+.grid {
+  display: grid;
+  grid-template-columns: repeat(4, 1fr);
+  grid-column-gap: 10px;
+}
+Alternatively %, px or em can be used instead of fractions.

 23. What is the area property in CSS grid we use for the child elements?
+The area property in CSS used for child elements referrer to specific grid lines.
+Thes lines include grid-column-start/grid-row-start and grid-column-end/grid-row-end.
+The line starts where the item begins and the line ends where the item ends.

 24. Which sub-property of display grid you can use to prevent displaying empty columns.
 Write a code example of that property.